Alternative Loan Applications

 Some loans will ask you to complete a Self-Certification form to report your cost of attendance and the aid you currently receive.
 That information can be retrieved on the Carleton Hub and reported to your lender.
 If your lender does not provide you with a Self-Certification form, one can be obtained here.

 Private Loans can also be referred to as Alternative Loans.
 Carleton has a recommend lender list which includes the Minnesota Office of Higher Education, Wells Fargo, and Sallie Mae.
 Even though Carleton has a recommended lender list, we will process loans from any lender you choose.
 Please note that in many cases, Carleton’s involvement in the completion of private loan applications is minimal and specific questions about a loan should be made directly to the lender.

 PRIVATE ALTERNATIVE LOANS

-Private alternative loans provide another way to help students finance a Carleton education.
+Private alternative loans provide another way to help students and parents finance a Carleton education.
 There are many private alternative loans available to students and parents through a variety of lenders.
 Carleton does not endorse or promote any private alternative loan program or lender, and borrowers are encouraged to review the federal loan options before considering private alternative loans since federal loans may have more favorable terms and conditions.